false-schemers/sharpF/README.md

 $ gcc libs.c myprog.c       # gcc produces a.out
 ```

-To dress an exisiting pre-R^6RS Scheme source file as a #F program that
+To dress an existing pre-R^6RS Scheme source file as a #F program that
 uses LibS, one has to add `(load "libs.sf")` line to the beginning of the
 file and `(define (main argv) #f)` to the end.
 LibS generally targets
 R^5RS feature set, but it has the following known limitations: